maxhbr/LDBcollector/md/CPOL-1.02.md

                                 "name": "Use the executable generated from the modified source code" }
                         ],
                         "_str": "Description: The term \"source code\" refers to the source code and configuration files used to create executables.
 Source code refers to the source code and configuration files used to create an executable.
 The term \"executable\" refers to the executables, binary files, configuration and data files necessary for the software to be included in the software.
 The publisher is the provider of the software's media, such as websites, magazines, CD-ROMs and DVDs.
 The author is the provider of the website, magazine, CD-ROM, DVD or other media related to the software.
-The author is the person or entity that provides the software under this license.\nActions:\n- Use the obtained source code without modification (Use the fetched code as it is.)\n- Using Modified Source Code\n- Use the retrieved executable (Use the obtained executable as is.)\n- Use the executable generated from the modified source code\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free author's copyright license is granted in accordance with this license.\n\n  RESTRICTION: An unrestricted, worldwide, non-exclusive, royalty-free, irrevocable license to use the author's patents is granted in accordance with this license.\n\n\n\n", "conditions": {
+The author is the person or entity that provides the software under this license.\nActions:\n- Use the obtained source code without modification (Use the fetched code as it is.)\n- Using Modified Source Code\n- Use the retrieved executable (Use the obtained executable as is.)\n- Use the executable generated from the modified source code\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free author's copyright license is granted in accordance with this license.\n  RESTRICTION: An unrestricted, worldwide, non-exclusive, royalty-free, irrevocable license to use the author's patents is granted in accordance with this license.\n\n\n", "conditions": {
                             "AND": [
                                 {